AndroidCrypto/ESP32_C6_ST7789_Bme280/README.md

 # ESP32-C6 Supermini device with ST7789 TFT display and connected BME280 sensor
  Getting started with a **BME280** environment sensor connected to an **ESP32-C6 Supermini** device and a TFT display with driver chip **ST7789**.

-This is the accompanying repository for my article "**[Getting started with a BME280 environment sensor connected to an ESP32-C6 Supermini device](https://medium.com/@androidcrypto/getting-started-with-a-bme280-environment-sensor-connected-to-an-esp32-c6-supermini-device-dd50944850d3)**": https://medium.com/@androidcrypto/getting-started-with-a-bme280-environment-sensor-connected-to-an-esp32-c6-supermini-device-dd50944850d3.
+This is the accompanying repository for my article "**[Getting started with a BME280 environment sensor connected to an ESP32-C6 Supermini device and ST7789 TFT display](https://medium.com/@androidcrypto/getting-started-with-a-bme280-environment-sensor-connected-to-an-esp32-c6-supermini-device-dd50944850d3)**": https://medium.com/@androidcrypto/getting-started-with-a-bme280-environment-sensor-connected-to-an-esp32-c6-supermini-device-dd50944850d3.

 My display is a 2.0 inch large TFT display with 240 x 320 pixels.